syncfusion-content/wpf-docs/wpf/Docking/MDI-TDI-functionalities.md

 ## Rearrange position of document items with auto scrolling

 You can easily move or rearrange TDI document items when there are several document items by setting the `EnableAutoScroll` property value as `true`.
-Drag the required document item to overflow button (with three dots) to autoscroll.
+Drag the required document item to overflow button (with three dots) or tab scroll buttons to autoscroll.
 The default value of `EnableAutoScroll` property is `false`.

 {% tabs %}